 Field Description Generate button Click this button to generate the wrappers and IDL file.
 For each public Java interface that java2com discovers, it creates a corresponding COM interface definition.
-If the Jav interface name were: com.bea.finance.Bankable, the the generated COM interface would be named ComBeaFinanceBankable, unless you specify a differen name using the "Names" dialog.
-For each public Java class that java2com discovers, it creat a corresponding COM interface definition.
-If the Java class name were: com.bea.finance.Account, then the generated COM interface would be named IComBeaFinanceAccount, unless you specify a differen name using the "Names" dialog.
-In addition if the Java class a public default constructor, then java2com generates a CO class ComBeaFinanceAccount, unless you specify a different name using the "Names" dialog.
-If a Java class can generate Java events, then the generated CC class will have source interfaces (COM events) corresponding the events supported by the Java class.
-Compile the generated IDL file using Microsoft's MIDL too This ships with Visual C++, and can be downloaded from th Microsoft web site.
-The command midl procdServ.idl produces a type library called prodServ.tlb, which y must register, as described in "regtlb" on page 4-21.
+If the Java interface name were: com.bea.finance.Bankable , then the generated COM interface would be named ComBeaFinanceBankable , unless you specify a different name using the "Names" dialog.
+For each public Java class that java2com discovers, it creates a corresponding COM interface definition.
+If the Java class name were: com.bea.finance.Account , then the generated COM interface would be named IComBeaFinanceAccount , unless you specify a different name using the "Names" dialog.
+In addition if the Java class has a public default constructor, then java2com generates a COM class ComBeaFinanceAccount , unless you specify a different name using the "Names" dialog.
+If a Java class can generate Java events, then the generated COM class will have source interfaces (COM events) corresponding to the events supported by the Java class.
+Compile the generated IDL file using Microsoft's MIDL tool.
+This ships with Visual C++, and can be downloaded from the Microsoft web site.
+The command midl procdServ.idl produces a type library called prodServ.tlb, which you must register, as described in "regtlb" on page 4-19.